 - Type of road the tire is to drive on.
 See Road Methods. - Side on which the tire is mounted in the simulation model.
 See Tire Side. - Tire-road contact evaluation method.
 See Contact Method. - Tire dynamics model.
 See Dynamics Model. - Components of the contact-point force and moment vector when evaluating the Magic Formula.
-See Slip-Force Method. - Temperature model mode.
+See Slip-Force Method. - Which parts of the temperature model are active.
 See Temperature Mode.